II. Qualifications to be a Candidate

 V. Alabama Secretary of State Requirements

-If you have not done so already, fill out the Appointment of Principle Campaign Committee form.
-This form must be filed with the State Party or County Chair simultaneously upon qualifying or must be filed within 5 calender days of reaching the fundraising/expenditure threshold for your office, whichever occurs first.
+If you have not done so already, fill out the Appointment of Principal Campaign Committee form online with the Secretary of State.
+This must be filed simultaneously upon qualifying or within 5 calendar days of reaching the fundraising/expenditure threshold for your office, whichever occurs first.
+File a hard copy with the State Party or County Chair with your qualification form.

 NOTICE TO FEDERAL CANDIDATES [for U.S. House or U.S. Senate]: